-Wayne State is part of a national movement in higher education to develop learning communities as a means to enhance student learning and success.
+Wayne State is part of the national movement in higher education to develop Learning Communities as a means to enhance student learning and success.
 The initiative was structured to incorporate principles that have been shown to be most effective (Shapiro, N. and Levine, J., Creating Learning Communities, San Francisco: Josey-Bass, p.
 3, 1999):